michelebonacina/MotoMAppInfo/README.md

 MotoMApp is a smartphone navigation application.

-I'm still developing it, but there're some useful feature ready for use.
+I'm still developing it, but there're some useful features ready for use.

 ### Available features

+#### Cockpit Page
+The cockpit page contains information about the trip.

+It's still in development and the data on it are intended for debug purpose.

+#### Map Page

 More details about project development [here](https://bitbucket.org/michelebonacina/motomapp/wiki/Home).